 Set Goals Define your long-term and short-term academic goals.
 Think of goal-setting as a way to reach your destination without "driving around in circles."
-For help with this strategy, contact an Academic Advising and Counseling Center, and don't forget to include your work schedule.
+For help with this strategy, contact a counselor in the Science, Math and Health Careers Center, D142, or in the Business and Social Science Center I117, or the Career Center, Student and Administration and don't forget to include your work schedule.
 Get off to a good start, organize your responsibilities and write them down!

-D142 or I117, or the Career Center, A347.
+Center, A347.